Reaction to the death of Dan Wheldon

 "It's a tremendous blow for this sport and his adopted city.
 All I can think about is his wife and children at this time.
 As a community, we're just going to lift his family up and make sure they're supported.

 "He was a member of this community.
 He was very active in the Sports Alliance.
 He loved St. Pete.
 This was his home.
-We adopted him as our favourite racing son".
+We adopted him as our favorite racing son".

 (Editing by Mark Lamport-Stokes)